TaraRhoseyn/bookstack_web_app/README.md

 **User credentials**

-To use the website you can either create an account and build your stacks, or use these following user tester credentials:
+To use the website you can either create an account and build your stacks, or use these following test user credentials:

 - Username: TestAccount
 - Password: Test1234